 I walked down a very steep hill, squatted next to a couple of other women, took care of business, stood, and turned to climb back up the hill toward the throngs of runners waiting for the starting gun.

 Had I known how to pee standing up, I wouldn’t have had to venture so far into the woods and would have avoided that embarrassing incident.
 To circumvent exposing our bare behinds to the world, and to save time from having to escape beyond the first tree line of a race, my friend Terri and I perfected the art of peeing standing up.
-We’ve even shared this particular skill set with our female Cruiser friends; and today, I’m sharing it with you!
+We’ve even shared this particular skill set with our other female Cruiser friends; and today, I’m sharing it with you!
 Here goes…

 Step 1.
 Wear shorts – Let’s face it, our anatomy is quite different than our male running partners, and as you’ll see in step 3, it’s pretty much impossible for us to pee standing up unless we’re wearing shorts.